Modern Languages, BA (Hons)

 Modern Languages at Swansea is ranked:

-• 1st in the UK for Teaching Satisfaction (Guardian University Guide 2025)
+• 4th in the UK for Teaching Satisfaction (Guardian University Guide 2026)

 Your Modern Languages Experience

-• A 4-year programme with a year spent in the country or countries of the language or languages studied.
-(Expected proficiency C1 on the Common European Framework for Languages Scale)
+• A 4-year programme with a year spent in the country or countries of the language or languages studied (expected proficiency C1 on the Common European Framework for Languages Scale).

-• A 4-year programme with a dedicated Year in Industry, in the UK or further afield.
-(Expected proficiency B2-C1)
+• A 4-year programme with a dedicated Year in Industry, in the UK or further afield. (expected proficiency B2-C1).

-• A 3-year programme without a Year Abroad or Year in Industry, offering a more direct route into employment or postgraduate study.
-(Expected proficiency B2-C1)*
+• A 3-year programme without a Year Abroad or Year in Industry, offering a more direct route into employment or postgraduate study (expected proficiency B2-C1).

 Modern Languages Employment Opportunities

-Our graduates have careers in:
+Our graduates have entered careers in:

 • Education